-Court TV will officially get serious about its dual-daypart strategy Monday.
+Today, Court TV officially gets serious about its dual-daypart strategy.

-The investigation channel will begin a blitz aimed at steeling the notion that it is one brand with differentiated programming in two different dayparts: “Court TV News” and “Seriously Entertaining.”
-The “multimedia, multimillion-dollar” effort is the largest in the network’s history, according to Court TV officials.
+The investigation channel will begin a blitz aimed at steeling the notion that it’s one brand with differentiated programming in two different dayparts: “Court TV News” and “Seriously Entertaining.”

-To distinguish the two, Court TV Monday at 9 a.m. will began tagging its daytime as Court TV News and the primetime and weekend fare as Seriously Entertaining, replete with new on-air looks and ID packages.
+To distinguish the two, Court on July 18 at 9 a.m. will began tagging its daytime as Court TV News and the primetime and weekend fare as Seriously Entertaining, replete with new on-air looks and ID packages.

-“We’re doing this to make the brand easier to navigate for viewers,” Juris said.
-“If we can make the programming resonate more with viewers, it will ultimately boost our ratings and advertising-sales efforts.”
+“We’re doing this to make the brand easier to navigate for viewers,” said Juris.
+“If we can make the programming resonate more with viewers, it will ultimately boost our ratings and advertising sales efforts.”

 In the second quarter, Court TV posted a 0.8 average in primetime, matching its prior-year performance.
-During the day, the network said it was the second-ranked cable-news network behind Fox News Channel among adults 18-49 and 25-54, averaging 132,000 and 159,000 of those viewers, respectively.
+During the day, the network said it was the second-ranked cable news network behind Fox News Channel in the second quarter among adults 18 to 49 and 25 to 54, averaging 132,000 and 159,000 of those viewers, respectively.

 The network will also go mobile with taxi tops (600 cabs, 8% of those available); bus sides (600, 14% of those available); and bus tails (ditto).
 The words “Witness Relocation” will reside on bus sides, while the vehicles’ tails will read “Roadblock.”

-“New York City allows us to use media wherever people walk and can be touched by messages,” Juris said, adding that Court TV would evaluate the outdoor campaign and could move some elements into other DMAs.
+“New York City allows us to use media wherever people walk and can be touched by messages,” said Juris, adding that Court would evaluate the campaign and could move elements to other DMAs.